DirectoryTree/LdapRecord-Docs/laravel/v3/auth/configuration.md

 ## Plain Authentication

-To create a plain LDAP authentication provider, navigate to the `providers` array, and paste the following `ldap` provider:
+To create a plain LDAP authentication provider, navigate to the `providers` array, and paste the following `users` provider:

 ```php
 // config/auth.php